-We have seen that modules in JavaScript allow organizing and reusing code in projects, and that there are two main module systems:
+We have seen that modules in JavaScript allow you to organize and reuse code in projects, and that there are two main module systems:

-As we mentioned, we should always prefer ESM modules, because they are the JavaScript standard for creating modules.
+As we said, you should always prefer ESM modules now, because they are the JavaScript standard for creating modules.

-However, CommonJS still exists (and will for a while) due to the popularity it gained thanks to Node.js.
+However, CommonJS still exists (and will for some time) given the popularity it gained thanks to Node.js.

 Now let’s see how to use each of them, both in a browser and in a runtime like Node.js.